The Sin That Cannot Be Forgiven

 Or this same person does not take the cure because he or she does not believe an illness exists.
 So, they reject the cure for themselves because they are “healthy.”

-In either instance—a sick person rejecting the cure because they view it as ineffective and useless, or a sick person not believing he or she is sick—the person will die in their disease.
+Whether he or she is a sick person rejecting the cure because it is viewed as ineffective and useless, or whether he or she is a sick person not believing a sickness exists, in either instance, the person will die in their disease.
 Nothing else can be done.
-No matter how much the Holy Spirit tries to woo and convince, His redemptive work is rejected.
+No matter how much the doctor or friend or family tries to reason with and convince, the cure is rejected.

 This is where the Pharisees, teachers of the law, chief priests, and elders had arrived.
 In their eyes, Jesus was not the cure for their disease because they didn’t think they were sick (Matthew 9:12; Mark 2:17; Luke 5:31).
 In their minds, Jesus was the sick one by claiming to be the Son of God.